mayuresh-surya/Mayur78surya/README.md

 - 👀 I’m interested in Front End Web development
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on Web Development
-- 📫 How to reach me twitter & instagram
+- 📫 Reach me on twitter & instagram

 <!---
 Mayur78surya/Mayur78surya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.